quantum-dan/stoic-kit/README.md

 * App connecting to server

 ## HTTP Server
-Implemented with Scala using akka-http for HTTP and Slick for SQL data.
-DynamoDB approach to be determined, but DynamoDB supports JDBC so that should be doable.
+Implemented with Scala using akka-http for HTTP and Slick for SQL data (exercises done with Quill instead).
+DynamoDB approach (for texts, if stored on the server instead of just links) to be determined, but
+DynamoDB supports JDBC so that should be doable.

 Notes: